markdeleon01/uppercaseband-vue3/README.md

 [![CircleCI](https://dl.circleci.com/status-badge/img/gh/markdeleon01/uppercaseband-vue3/tree/master.svg?style=svg)](https://dl.circleci.com/status-badge/redirect/gh/markdeleon01/uppercaseband-vue3/tree/master)

 As a matter of interest and passion for JavaScript and music in general, I created a Vue3 web application for my band UPPERCASE.

+The live site can be found on:  https://uppercaseband.onrender.com/

 ## Project setup